 Indoor VHF antennas tend to not have all those elements because they can rely on you to reposition the antenna.
 Repositioning the antenna actually changes its size relative to the broadcast tower, making more or less of the antenna usable for reception and therefore tailoring it for different frequencies.
 That sort of finagling isn’t necessary with UHF antennas because a single antenna does a fairly good job of picking up all broadcast frequencies.

-If you live somewhere where you need an outdoor VHF antenna and you don’t have the room for one, you can at least take heart that most UHF antennas don’t actively block VHF signals.
-There is a possibility that with some fancy positioning, and if you’re close enough to the towers, that you’ll get VHF reception from a UHF-only antenna.
+Let’s say you live somewhere where you need an outdoor VHF antenna.
+The problems is that don’t have the room for one.
+You can at least take heart that most UHF antennas don’t actively block VHF signals.
+There is a possibility that it can be done.
+You may need some fancy positioning.
+If you’re close enough to the towers, you’ll get VHF reception from a UHF-only antenna.
 It’s obviously not what it’s designed for but it’s worth a try.
 Usually you’re just talking about one channel, and it’s possible that one channel isn’t as important to you.
-You can also set up an indoor antenna just for VHF and use a combiner like this one to use only VHF signals from one antenna and UHF signals from the other.
+You can also set up an indoor antenna just for VHF and use a combiner to use only VHF signals from one antenna and UHF signals from the other.

-If you’re not sure which channels are on VHF or UHF, we’re happy to help, or you can consult a site like tvfool.com or antennaweb.com.
-Remember that the channel number on your TV is different from the actual broadcast channel so what you see as channel 4 might actually broadcast on channel 42.
+If you’re not sure which channels are on VHF or UHF, we’re happy to help.
+If you want to do it yourself, you can consult a site like tvfool.com or antennaweb.com.
+Remember that the channel number on your TV is different from the actual broadcast channel.
+That means what you see as channel 4 might actually broadcast on channel 42.